erikhyrkas/snakes/training_data/llama-wiki-8.md

 * Canada has two official national animals: the beaver and the grizzly bear.
 * The longest river in Canada is the Mackenzie River, which flows from Great Slave Lake to the Arctic Ocean.
 * The Canadian flag, also known as the Maple Leaf, was designed by a 15-year-old boy.

-**References**

-This article has been written using public domain sources.
 <end>

 Write a wiki article about Andromeda Galaxy.<start>**Andromeda Galaxy**